fbpx

 And others.

-Turnkey houses vs furnished houses
+Turnkey houses vs. furnished houses

 Turnkey houses are not the same as furnished houses.

-The main difference between them is that turnkey implies fully renovated, ready to live in, and – in rental cases – managed.
-By contrast, furnished simply means a property comes with furniture.
+Turnkey implies renovated, ready to live in and – in rental cases – managed.

 Turnkey properties and management companies